 The toys and classrooms are sanitized on a daily basis.
 Teachers follow a detailed checklist and sign off upon cleaning.
 Toys and surface areas are sanitized by EPA-approved disinfectants and diluted bleach solutions.
 A cleaning service also maintains facility appearance and cleanliness.

-Your child will bring home a daily folder.
-Additionally, the teachers use Shutterfly and quarterly newsletters to communicate.
-Contacting your child’s teacher via email with specific questions is also acceptable.
-Please don’t ever hesitate to share any questions or concerns you may have with your child’s teacher.
+Your child will bring home progress reports.
+Additionally, the teachers use quarterly newsletters to communicate.
+Contacting your child’s tutor via email with specific questions is also acceptable.
+Please don’t ever hesitate to share any questions or concerns you may have with your child’s tutor.
 At least one parent-teacher conference will be scheduled during the year also.

 We seek educators with experience and passion to be in this field.
 All staff members undergo a comprehensive background check (such as federal clearance for fingerprinting, reference checks, child abuse training, cpr / first aid, etc…) In addition, our staff is required to complete 18-hours of training annually (as suggested per NAEYC).
 Our teachers are well-educated and nurturing people who respect the children’s need for security while encouraging autonomy.

 If a behavior needs addressed, it is done so on an individual basis.
-A child may be moved from a situation to sit at a table with a teacher or aide.
-We always try to focus on the positive, not the negative!!
+A child may be moved from a situation to sit at a table with an assistant.
+We always try to focus on the positive, not the negative.